thepangean/thepangean.github.io/_posts/2019-07-24-Did-We-Let-the-World-Down.md

-One question: <em>how did everyone f*ck up everything?</em> A synopsis of the Arab Spring might be a good parallel to draw.
+One question: *how did everyone f\*ck up everything?* A synopsis of the Arab Spring might be a good parallel to draw.
 There was a social movement for political change, optimism was sky-high, some progress was made, and just when all pieces of the puzzle seemed to be coming together, due to *someone’s* self-interest, everything went back to square one.
 That is where the world stands today: back to square one.
 It was much ado about nothing.